foundations-software-engineering/clue-board-game/README.md

 * Django - Web framework
 * Postgres - Database
-* Javascript - Client side (Framework not yet determined)
+* Javascript - Client side
-* Docker - Simply and maintain a similar work environment amongst the development team
+* Docker - Simplifies and maintains a similar work environment amongst the development team

 ## Installation
 **Ensure settings_secret.py is in the "clueless" directory**